-Country Scalloped Corn, Corn Pudding, Corn Casserole, Corn Soufflé, whatever you call this side dish, it's delicious!
-Perfect for any dinner or holiday get-together!
+Jiffy Corn Casserole, Country Scalloped Corn, Corn Pudding, Corn Casserole, Bread Pudding, Cornbread Pudding, Spoon Bread Casserole, Corn Soufflé, whatever you call this side dish, it's delicious!

-This vegetable side dish is a favorite of our families, and once you give it a try, I know it will be for yours, too.
-It takes less than 10 minutes to mix up and goes with nearly any meal.
-It has the perfect balance of savory and sweet flavors and keeps you coming back for more.
+This old fashioned scalloped corn side dish is one of our favorite family recipes, and once you give it a try, I know it will be for yours, too.
+It takes less than 10 minutes to prep and goes with nearly any meal.

 Table of Contents